martinboller/gse/README.md

 You may have to select which NIC to use for this e.g. wl02p01.
 Logon to the website on the server https://manticore (if you have not changed the hostname and DNS works.
 If not, use the ip address).

-The first install will take longer, as it needs to download the Vagrant box for Debian 11 (which this build is based on) first, however that’ll be reused in subsequent installations.
+The first install will take longer, as it needs to download the Vagrant box for Debian 11 or (preferred) Debian 12 (which this build is based on) first, however that’ll be reused in subsequent installations.

 ---